SIDNEY MOULDS / SCIENCE PHOTO LIBRARY SIDNEY MOULDS / SCIENCE PHOTO LIBRARY

 Xylose.
 Polarised light micrograph of crystals of wood sugar, known as xylose (D-xylose).
 It is of use to diabetics.
 The chemical formula is C5.
 H10.
 O5; melting point is 144 degrees Celsius.
-Xylose is a pentose sugar widely distributed in plants.
+Xylose is a pentose sugar of plants.
 It is found especially in wood such as cherry or maple, in straw, and seed husks.
 It is not found in a free state but in the form of xylan, a polysaccharide made up of D-xylose units and occurring in association with cellulose.
 It also occurs as part of glycosides and is not a fermentable sugar.
 Xylose is used as a diabetic food and industrially in dyeing and tanning.
 Magnification: x12 at 35mm size.

 Model release not required.
 Property release not required.